EmilGramDK/ngx-layout/README.md

 # Layout for Angular

+_This project is currently a work in progress, and significant updates or breaking changes are anticipated as development continues.
+We are actively refining and improving the library, so please be aware that functionality may evolve, and existing features could be modified or replaced in future releases._

 ## Overview

 The **ngx-layout** library provides a ready-to-use layout template for Angular applications, featuring a sidebar and a dark/light mode toggle.
 This library streamlines the process of implementing a consistent layout across projects, saving development time and ensuring a uniform user experience.